 To be considered for funding, applications and the supporting materials should be submitted no later than December 15.
 The department will continue to accept applications until March 1, though applications received after December 15 are not guaranteed full consideration for financial aid.
 That means while we will attempt to consider applications received after December 15 for financial aid (the sooner we receive the materials the better your chances), we do not guarantee full consideration.

 The department primarily funds PhD students via research or teaching assistantships.
-In general, research assistants devote up to 20 hours per week helping faculty members with their research projects or teaching.
-Most assistantship awards carry a waiver of out-of-state tuition fees.
+In general, research and teaching assistants devote up to 20 hours per week helping faculty members with their research projects or teaching.
+Most assistantships also include tuition waivers.
 The Department has also been able to fund additional assistantships from external research grants and awards.
 All applicants, including those who are not U.S. citizens or permanent residents, are eligible for assistantships.

 - Merit and Diversity Fellowships

 Applicants who are U.S. citizens or permanent residents are also eligible for fellowships.
 Texas A&M offers Merit Fellowships and Diversity Fellowships, both of which are awarded on a competitive basis among applicants nominated by individual departments across the university.

 The evaluation criteria for the Merit Fellowship include evidence of superior academic achievement (class rank, GPA, GRE scores, quality of the undergraduate program, letters of recommendation, etc.) and relevant experiences outside of the classroom such as research or leadership experiences.
 Recipients of the Merit Fellowship receive $25,000 in the first year, and department assistantships in the remaining years.
 The Economics Department typically wins one or two of these fellowships each year.